All Medical Providers

 Yes!
 You can communicate with your Hayes Locums consultant about the locations where you'd like to be placed, or use our online job search to find an assignment in a specific region. -

-Who makes my travel arrangements for locums work?
+Who makes travel arrangements for locum tenens?

 What is the IMLC?